aidenwaring/CA_T2A1_Workbook/README.md

 As of 2015, Spotify runs over 100 production-level Cassandra clusters.[Reference](https://labs.spotify.com/2015/09/21/cassandra-data-driven-configuration/) A cluster is a collection of nodes that represents a single system, which collectively represent a databse model.
 [Reference](https://data-flair.training/blogs/cassandra-cluster/)
 NoSQL databases are commonly used for larger data sets due to their flexibility in structure and scalability.
 [Reference](https://db-engines.com/en/blog_post/23)
 Spotify uses Cassandra to store user profile attributes, metadata about artists, songs and more for better personalization."[Reference](https://labs.spotify.com/2015/01/09/personalization-at-spotify-using-cassandra)

+A generalisation of the data structure in use is that a user subscribes to Spotify's service and gains access to a database of songs that can be played or 'streamed' over the internet.
+Spotify provides play of these songs for free, though provides a premium subscription service to enhance the experience.
+Users that promote themselves as arists may provide their songs for streaming on Spotify's service and get paid a percentage amount per stream.
+Users are able to follow other users, discover arists, save songs and add them to playlists for future playback.

 ##### e.
 Tracked Entities